Arranging files and trays

 - Arrange Project will pick up all of the models in the project and place them down them according to the default algorithm.
 This may move models between trays or create new trays.

 - The Optimize checkbox will slice the tray and then arrange, providing a much closer pack.
-This is only available for a single tray.

 What is the default arrangement algorithm?